cosmos/sdk-tutorials/voter/index.md

     for _, existingVote := range voteList {
         // Check if the account has already voted on this PollID if existingVote.Creator == msg.Creator && existingVote.PollID == msg.PollID {
-              // Return an error when a vote has been casted by this account on this PollID return nil, sdkerrors.Wrap(sdkerrors.ErrUnauthorized, "Vote already casted.")
+              // Return an error when a vote has been cast by this account on this PollID return nil, sdkerrors.Wrap(sdkerrors.ErrUnauthorized, "Vote already casted.")
         }
     }